 Need-based scholarships require completion of the FAFSA.
 Note deadlines (most occur between December and March) and requirements.
 Continue searching for scholarships throughout the year as new scholarships are posted regularly.

-If you are selected for financial aid verification, you will be sent an email from ASU notifying you to check My ASU under My Tasks for a current list of requested items, including instructions and/or forms needed to complete your file.
-Please complete any To Do items on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
+If you are selected for financial aid verification by the federal processor, your Student Aid Report will have an asterisk next to your Expected Family Contribution and information will follow in the SAR acknowledgment letter, which will be included with your SAR documents.
+ASU will also send an email to your ASU email account notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
+Please complete any Priority Tasks on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
 February through September are peak processing times, please allow up to four weeks for ASU to process submitted items.
-Keep up on your To Do list as new requests for items may arise throughout the year.
+Check your Priority Tasks periodically as new requests for items may arise throughout the year.

-The awarding process for new freshmen usually begins the first week of March.
-After all requested items needed for verification are processed by Student Financial Assistance, you will receive a Financial Aid Notification (FAN).
-Your FAN lists your offered financial aid for the entire academic year (i.e., fall through spring).
-Offered awards are contingent upon full-time enrollment (i.e., 12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, need and application completion date.
+The awarding process for new first year students usually begins the first week of March.
+After all requested items needed for verification are processed by Financial Aid and Scholarship Services, you will receive a Financial Aid Notification (FAN).
+Your FAN lists your offered financial aid for the entire academic year (fall through spring).
+Offered awards are contingent upon full-time enrollment (12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, need and application completion date.
 If your enrollment changes, we will prorate your awards through the 21st class day of the semester.
 Please see our Census Policy for complete details on how your enrollment affects your awards.

 Our primary method of communication is through your ASU email address.
-If you are a new student, we will send you a paper FAN as well as email notification once your financial aid offer is determined.
-If you are a continuing student, you will receive email notification directing you to sign in to My ASU to view your FAN online.
+If you are a new student, we will both mail and email you a copy of your FAN once your financial aid offer is determined.
+If you are a continuing student, you will receive an email directing you to sign in to My ASU to view your FAN online.
 All students can view their FAN through My ASU once a financial aid award offer has been made.

 Think carefully before accepting private student loan offers.
 Please be careful when considering private student loan offers you receive as unsolicited direct mail or email offers from banks and other private lenders.
 Also carefully consider how much you need to borrow and avoid borrowing more than you really need.
 When borrowing, be sure to check terms and conditions before accepting any loan and be sure you understand how much you will need to repay.
 Private student loans can be very expensive and could adversely affect your eligibility for other financial assistance.